Tatsuya-Kusakabe/forge-civil3d-properties/README.md

 Start the app.

 Open `http://localhost:3000` to start the app, select a DWG file.
-A pop-up will indicate when the style information is ready.
+The demo thumbnail shows you how to navigate.

 ## Deployment